 Kongbo is also ideal for celebrating Losar, the Tibetan New Year.
 The style of celebration is a little different from that of the Shigatse region.
 On the last day of the year, people serve different dishes to dogs on a wooden plate, and based on what the dogs eat, they predict what will happen in the coming year.

 • You can also celebrate Losar by planning a holiday in Sikkim, Ladakh, and Himachal Pradesh.
-However, the celebrations in these Indian destinations are not as grand as those in Tibet.
+However, the celebrations in these Indian destinations are not as grand as the Tibetan New Year celebration.

-2025 date for Losar – the Tibetan New Year
+Losar - The Tibetan New Year

 Tibet is one of the highest places on earth to celebrate the new year with Food, drinks, dancing, and performing arts.
 A Festival is nothing less than a treat for a culture vulture.
 If you are one, you cannot miss this New Year’s extravaganza.
-Book a trip to Asia to experience fun.
+Book a trip to China to experience fun.

 For our editorial codes of conduct and copyright disclaimer, please click here.

-Frequently Asked Questions About Losar – Tibetan New Year
+Frequently Asked Questions About Losar Tibetan New Year

 How do people celebrate Tibetan New Year?